timohuennebeck/timohuennebeck/README.md

 When I got some `spare time` (when I'm not practicing tennis, of course!)
 I like working on a `couple of side-projects`.
 Here are the ones for 2023!
 But before we do that.
 Don't want to `sift through GitHub` to find all projects and their corresponding `live demos`?
 You don't have! 👊

-I've created this[mobile responsive professional portfolio](https://www.timohuennebeck.com), highlighting all the `important information` about me who are worth chatting about within one place!
+I've created this [mobile responsive professional portfolio](https://www.timohuennebeck.com), highlighting all the `important information` about me who are worth chatting about within one place!

 ![portfolio-demo](https://user-images.githubusercontent.com/107037151/203959158-7bcbd2f3-5490-44ca-ac70-c37f18929427.gif)